dyga01/lunchbox-ml/README.md

 The ideal outcome of using Lunchbox ML is to enable users to:

-- Train and evaluate machine learning models with minimal configuration.
+- Train and benchmark local machine learning models with minimal configuration.
-- Deploy models locally for testing and inference.
-- Seamlessly integrate the tool into existing workflows for rapid prototyping.
+- Automatically generate code that can be used for basic deployment.